UrjuHub/midtermproject/README.md

 On the fourth commit I extend program with some helper methods, so it can handle every required functions test and, it fixed problems in third commit.

+In last commit I extend program so it can handle boolean variables and input.
+I tested this code for many functions and works great.